GLUTEN FREE SALMON CAKES – serves 6

 1/4 c. milk (only use if soup is really thick like Pacific brand)

-1 package of gluten free dry bread stuffing mix (make sure to season plain stuffing with poultry seasoning)
+2 cups gluten free dry bread stuffing mix or croutons (make sure to season plain stuffing with poultry seasoning)

 poultry seasoning or your favorite chicken seasoning blend